DevlessTeam/docs/services.md

 #### TODO:video to explaining how to create view pages

-### Submitting you module to the store
+### Submitting you service to the store

 Once you have extended a service, you may decide to share this with the world.
-One way you can share your new module is via the DevLess Service Hub.
+One way you can share your new service is via the DevLess Service Hub.

 * To do this you have to head over to **migration tab** on your instance then export the service.
 * Next you will have to host your service online.
 For example, using a code hosting platform like GitHub.